MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-suggestions.md

 Virtual Agent Designer adds the topic to the Topics list.

-For more information on Creating a topic, see [Creating topics for your virtual agent](getting-started-create-topics.md).
+For more information about creating a topic, see [Creating custom topics for your virtual agent](getting-started-create-topics.md).

 ## Using topic suggestions from improvements to Virtual Agent Designer templates